mohammedzamakhan/toddmotto.github.io/_posts/2017-01-24-angular-dependency-injection.md

 ### Tokens and Dependency Injection

-Now we know *how* Angular knows what to inject, we can learn how it resolves our dependencies and instantiates them.
+Now that we know *how* Angular knows what to inject, we can learn how it resolves our dependencies and instantiates them.

 #### Registering a provider